golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/testing-golem-image.md

 echo "stuff" > /tmp/workdir/vol-32e25157-5865-4fd2-9d35-909cd9893682/data.txt
 ```

 With the debugger still running, let's now verify that this file is accessible inside our VM.
-Using the debugger prompt let's issue the below command:
+Using the debugger prompt, let's issue the below command:

 ```bash
 bash ▶ cat /golem/input/data.txt